smartdevicelink/rpc_spec/README.md

 ### AppInterfaceUnregisteredReason
-Error code, which comes from sync side.
+Error code, which comes from the module side.

 ##### Elements